Marks & Spencer: New management

-In May 2021, Stuart Machin's remit expanded as he was appointed joint Chief Operating Officer taking oversight responsibility for Store and Central Operations, Property, Store Development, Technology, People and the Island of Ireland whilst remaining the Food Managing Director.
+In May 2021, Machin's remit had expanded as he was appointed joint Chief Operating Officer taking oversight responsibility for Store and Central Operations, Property, Store Development, Technology, People and the Island of Ireland whilst remaining the Food Managing Director.
 In March 2022, it was announced that chief executive (CEO) Steve Rowe would step down after six years in role.
 Rowe stayed on as an advisor before officially leaving the company in July 2022.
-Stuart Machin was announced as his successor as CEO, with Katie Bickerstaffe assisting as co-CEO.
+Machin was announced as his successor as CEO, with Katie Bickerstaffe assisting as co-CEO.